stolk/airQplot/README.md

 ## Building

-Build with Arduino IDE, nightly build.
+Build it with Arduino IDE.
+(I used a nightly build of 1.8.20)

 ## Copyright